Birdhouse in Your Soul

 "Birdhouse in Your Soul" is a song by American alternative rock band They Might Be Giants.
 It was released in late 1989 through Elektra Records as the lead single from the album Flood, making the single the band's first release on a major label.
-"Birdhouse in Your Soul" is the band's highest-charting single in both the US and the UK, and is one of their best-known songs.
+"Birdhouse in Your Soul" is the band's highest-charting single in both the United States and the United Kingdom, and is one of their best-known songs.

-The song's lyric is narrated from the perspective of a nightlight.
-Due to its largely digital composition, it contains some unconventional musical elements for a pop song, including an atypical snare drum pattern and modulation among four keys.
-Production was handled by Clive Langer and Alan Winstanley.
+The song's lyrics are narrated from the perspective of a nightlight in the shape of a blue canary.
+It includes an atypical snare drum pattern and modulation among four keys.

 Background

 "Birdhouse in Your Soul" was one of four songs on Flood produced by Clive Langer and Alan Winstanley; these four songs alone exhausted two-thirds of the album's budget.
-The track was selected for release as a single early on.
-An early one-minute demo version of the song was made available by the band via its Dial-A-Song service a year before they signed with Elektra.
+The track was selected early for a release as a single.
+An early two-minute demo version of the song was made available by the band via its Dial-A-Song service a year before they signed with Elektra.

 Recording and composition

+Lyrics

 The melody to "Birdhouse in Your Soul" was written several years prior to its recording for Flood.
-John Linnell has stated that he "shoehorned" the lyric into the existing melody.
-The lyric, which is narrated from the perspective of a blue nightlight shaped like a canary, is hyper-associative, rapidly connecting disparate topics such as Jason and the Argonauts and The Longines Symphonette.
+John Linnell has stated that he "shoehorned" the song's lyrics into the existing melody.
+The lyrics are hyper-associative, rapidly connecting disparate topics such as Jason and the Argonauts and The Longines Symphonette.
 Elizabeth Sandifer and S. Alexander Reed have noted movement between lyrical themes is a recurring motif throughout Flood.
 However, Linnell has commented that he feels the lyrics ultimately sound like stand-in "dummy lyrics".

+Music

 "Birdhouse in Your Soul" features an unconventional drum beat, which was programmed by Linnell, wherein the snare drum sounds on every beat.
 During production, Linnell created a demo using a more standard pop drum beat with the snare drum only on the backbeats.
 However, Langer and Winstanley emphatically rejected this change, which Linnell credits as saving the song.

 Musically, Reed and Sandifer note that the song makes an unanticipated jump from its initial key of C major to E-flat major, and then back to C major.
 The frequent key changes (18 in total) may be a product of the album's largely digital composition and production; they call the album in general "modular" in its movement between musical ideas.
 The track's later shifts to F-sharp minor and A major divide the octave into equal intervals.
 The music also interpolates elements of "Summer in the City" by The Lovin' Spoonful.
 The car horn-like trumpet sound in the bridge of "Birdhouse in Your Soul" recalls the sounds of traffic in "Summer in the City" and both songs use similar rhythms in their chord progressions.
 Linnell states that these references were inspired by the intense heat during the album's recording in the summer of 1989.